 Food security does not to just availability of food to satisfy the hunger of the people but it also means to make right choice of the nutrients to check the malnutrition and the zeroing the health issues [4].
 It can arise at the national level as well as at the individual level due to the idiosyncratic shock.
 At the world conference on food in 1970 the main focus was on the deficiency and the level of production.
 Now the focus is on the food also because even there is availability of the food in large quantity but poor people are till today are not able to get the sufficient amount of food.
 Pertaining to the same Amartya Sen focused on the demand side issues than the supply side threats.
 Even after the availability of the sufficient quantity of the food still 850 million populations is deprived of the food as per report of the world bank in 2007 [5].
 So in the developing countries the issue of the food security is not related to the availability but the access of the poor to the food and is also partially affected by the supply of the food.
-The food crisis was due to the sharp hike in prices of the food and thus it ultimately led to the lack of the access of the poor to the food against the gradual increase in the prices of the food and there is now continuous decrease but even then above a secular trend as can be seen in Figure 4 which shows a graph of the trend of the prices of food [7].
+The food crisis was due to the sharp hike in prices of the food and thus it ultimately led to the lack of the access of the poor to the food due to their inability to the access of food [6].
+In 2008 there was a complete surge in the prices of the food against the gradual increase in the prices of the food and there is now continuous decrease but even then above a secular trend as can be seen in Figure 4 which shows a graph of the trend of the prices of food [7].